saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 {% endfor %}
 ```

-One of the things I have used this for is to fill in a template while stepping through a dictionary.
+Endless possibilities here, but one of the things worth mentioning is passing a nested dictionary to a child template like so:

-In the following example, we step through a dictionary and pass a nested dictionary to a template:
 ```
 {% for nested_dict in pillar.get('nested-dict').values() -%}
 {% include 'templates/some_template.j2' %}